Sc0tTyXL/rtm-layout/README.md

 # Hello World!

 With a over a 100% increase in performance for ‘Nederlands’ compared to QWERTY.
-I would like to present the “Reduced Typing Method” or RTM-layout:
+I would like to present the “Reduced Typing Method” or RTM-layout

 ## Main layer
 ![Main](/images/1_main.png)